 Financial Capability Education for Your Employees, group, or Members

-NeighborWorks can offer Financial Capabilities as one eight-hour class or as a two-part class in four hour sessions is an eight-hour course for a fee to any employer, community group or organization that wants to offer this to their employees, members, or customers Giving them the gift of knowledge and resources they need to make great financial decisions.
+NeighborWorks can offer Financial Capabilities as one eight-hour class or as a two-part class in four hour sessions for a fee to any employer, community group or organization that wants to offer this to their employees, members, or customers Giving them the gift of knowledge and resources they need to make great financial decisions.

 What will they learn in the Financial Capabilities Class?